 This has to do with the continuous operation of the fan after it has reached the temperature set on the remote control or thermostat.
 This occurs for two reasons:

 No, there is no water in the system.
 However, condensation can collect, particularly when it’s in cooling mode.
 Some drains carry any collected water outside.

 Yes, they do not use any fossil fuels or propane, only electricity.

 Each situation is unique; however, the energy savings are roughly 40−60% when converting from other electric furnaces or propane.

 When your system has been turned off, it can take several minutes to gather enough heat energy from the outdoor air to begin sending enough heat energy to the indoor unit and begin heating.
 In very cold weather, this can take as long as 20 minutes.

 When in standby, the vanes will point straight out.
 When your system comes out of standby, the vanes will move to the position you have set on your remote control.

-The temperature sensor for the indoor unit is located on the side of the unit itself, so it is sensing the temperature immediately around the unit itself.
-It is important to have the fan speed set high enough and the vanes angled in a way to push the heat out into the room and away from the unit itself, given that heat rises.
+The temperature sensor for the indoor unit is located on the side of the unit itself, so it senses the temperature immediately around the unit itself.
+It is important to have the fan speed set high enough, and the vanes angled in a way to push the heat out into the room and away from the unit itself, given that heat rises.